 As you review your HTML, you’ll also want to review how that is styled within the CSS; an H1 tag is of little actual importance if it is styled to look like every other piece of text on a website.
 At the same time, you’ll want to make sure your CSS is styling the content correctly on different browser sizes, including on mobile devices.
 There are many gains to checking this styling, but the most important for SEO is staying in compliance with Google’s mobile-friendly guidelines.

 As a bonus, if you understand HTML, you already understand XML too.
 XML sitemaps are still very important for SEO, especially for larger and more complicated websites.
 RSS feeds are a dialect (or version) of XML, making XML useful to understand how RSS feeds work on your website too.
 Plus, many APIs share data via an XML file and that means XML knowledge can help you access different information from third parties—which can be useful for content generation, analytics, and more.

 I’m not suggesting you need to go out and learn all of these languages right now to succeed in SEO.
 Hardly.
-And, again, I’m not saying you need complete mastery of these technical subjects when working on the technical side of SEO or analytics.
-However, to better understand the technical aspects of SEO and web analytics and get the results you want does require some familiarity with these languages.
+And, again, I’m not saying you need complete mastery of these technical subjects when working on the technical side of SEO.
+However, to better understand the technical aspects of SEO and get the results you want does require some familiarity with these languages.
 Even spending a bit of time studying these languages and taking the time to use that knowledge can help you identify new areas to improve and problems to fix.
 As always, let me know if you have any questions or if you need help on your website, please contact me.